Mountain bikes explained

 What kinds of riding can I do on a mountain bike?

-Cross Country: This riding places more emphasis on fitness and endurance than trail riding.
+Cross Country riding places more emphasis on fitness and endurance than trail riding.
 Cross Country (XC) riding comprises of extended climbing and riding fast rolling terrain.
+A lightweight bike weighing under 30 pounds with quick steering and relatively minimal suspension is top of the agenda for XC style terrain.
+29er mountain bikes have dominated this category for many years now, however many 27.5 inch cross country bikes are now gaining popularity.

 What mountain bike is best for you?

 Hardtail bikes: Hardtail mountain bikes offer the rider a lightweight bike with front suspension.
 These bikes have a fully rigid rear end and are ideal for a wide variety of trails.

 Full suspension bikes: Full suspension bikes offer the rider increased comfort and control.
 The front and rear suspension cushions the rider from the impacts on the trail.
 Wiggle now stocks the very latest in 27.5 inch (650b) and 29 inch full suspension bikes.